Mia Farrow

 Farrow was in a relationship with actor-director Woody Allen from 1980 to 1992 and appeared in thirteen of his films beginning with A Midsummer Night's Sex Comedy (1982).
 She received Golden Globe Award nominations for her roles in Broadway Danny Rose (1984), The Purple Rose of Cairo (1985), and Alice (1990).
 She also acted in Hannah and Her Sisters (1986), Crimes and Misdemeanors (1989), and Husbands and Wives (1992).
 In 1992, Farrow publicly accused Allen of sexually abusing their adopted daughter, Dylan Farrow.
 Allen was never charged with a crime and has vigorously denied the allegation.
 These claims have received significant renewed public attention since 2013.

 Since the 2000s, Farrow has made occasional appearances on television, including a recurring role on Third Watch (2001–2003).
 She has also had supporting parts in such films as The Omen (2006), Be Kind Rewind (2008), and Dark Horse (2011) as well as the Netflix series The Watcher (2022).
-Farrow is also known for her extensive work as a UNICEF Goodwill Ambassador.
-She is involved in humanitarian activities in Darfur, Chad, and the Central African Republic.
+On stage, she returned to Broadway in the Jen Silverman play The Roommate (2025) for which she was nominated for the Tony Award for Best Actress in a Play.
+Farrow is also known for her work as a UNICEF Goodwill Ambassador and is involved in various international humanitarian activities.
 In 2008, Time magazine named her one of the most influential people in the world.

 Biography from the Wikipedia article Mia Farrow.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.